GT3CH1/sqlsprinkler-cli/README.md

 * You can set the database username, password, and host in the `/etc/sqlsprinkler/sqlsprinkler.conf` configuration file.

 ## TODO
+* [ ] Create tables and databases if they do not exist.
 * [ ] Implement `sqlsprinkler-cli sys winterize (test?)`
     *   Run each system for 10 seconds, and then sleep for 3 minutess
 * [ ] A and B days